VITYQ/VITYQ/README.md

 🎓 ITMO University student

-🔭 I’m currently working on MIPT's app for students
+🔭 I’m currently working on VPN application

-🌱 I’m currently learning Android development
+🌱 I’m currently learning 3D printing

 ⚡ Fun fact: In Switzerland, it is forbidden to have only one guinea pig because they are bored alone.
 <!--